 Assist with human resource management

-- Assist Human Resources Director with recruitment including scheduling interviews, preparing onboarding materials, and arranging staff trainings
+- Assist Director of Finance and Administration with recruitment including scheduling interviews, preparing onboarding materials, and arranging staff training;

 - Manage HR email accounts, including following up with applicants